sairaj-more33/Blinkit-Data-Visualization/README.md

-# Blinkit-Data-Visualization
+# 📊 Blinkit-Data-Visualization
-"Power BI dashboard analyzing Blinkit dataset with insights on sales, revenue, and customer trends."
-📊 Blinkit Data Visualization Dashboard

 🚀 Project Overview
 This project is a Power BI Dashboard created to analyze Blinkit sales and operations data.
 The dashboard provides insights into product performance, customer behavior, and regional trends, helping businesses make data-driven decisions.

 🎯 Objective